mrizaln/opt-iter/README.md

 concept OptIter = /* has next member function or a call operator that returns an optional */;

 template <typename R>
-concept OptIterRet = std::move_constructible<R> and not std::is_reference_v<R>;
+concept OptIterRet = std::movable<R> and not std::is_reference_v<R>;
 ```

 > see the definition in the [source file](include/opt_iter/opt_iter.hpp)

-There are two essential functions in this library:
+The main functionality of this library is provided by these wrapper types:

+- `Range<T, R, bool>`: stores a pointer to the wrapped type with `next()` member function,
+- `RangeFn<f, R, bool>`: stores a pointer to the wrapped type with `operator()`,
+- `OwnedRange<T, R>`: owns the instance of the type with `next()` member function, and
+- `OwnedRangeFn<F, R>`: owns the instance of the type with operator().

+You can of construct the wrapper types yourself.
+But, using the helper functions is preferable.

 - `opt_iter::make`

-  This function wraps an already instantiated `OptIter` by constructing a `Range` or `RangeFn` depending on the `OptIter` kind: regular class/struct with `next()` member function for the former and a functor for the latter.
+  This function wraps an already instantiated `OptIter` by constructing a `Range` or `RangeFn` depending on the `OptIter` kind: regular class/struct with `next()` member function for the former and a functor (or lambda) for the latter.
+This function will instantiate `Range` or `RangeFn` variation that allocate the storage for the returned by its own.

+- `opt_iter::make_with`

+  This function also wraps `OptIter` in a `Range` or `RangeFn`, but it requires you to provide the storage for the return value.
+The variation of `Range` or `RangeFn` will use that storage for the lifetime of it (including the iterators produced by it).
+You might want to use this one if you don't want to pay the cost of allocation.

 - `opt_iter::make_owned`

   This function works like the previous function but it owns the `OptIter` itself.
 It constructs `OwnedRange` or `OwnedRangeFn` depending on the `OptIter` kind: regular class/struct with `next()` member function for the former and functor for the latter.
+Since it's already allocating the `OptIter`, I decided the storage for this one is in the heap as well, there's no real benefit of doing otherwise.

+- `opt_iter::make_lambda`

+  This function is a convenience function for creating a lambda-based generator.
+It creates `OwnedRangeFn`.

-  > `OptIter` is required to be movable if it is to be wrapped by `OwnedRange` or `OwnedRangeFn`.
-This requirement is derived from the fact that to make `OwnedRange` and `OwnedRangeFn`, it needs to satisfy `std::ranges::viewable_range` which requires the type to be `std::movable`.
-This is done so that it can be used with `std::views::*` functionalities.
+> `*Range*` needs to be `std::movable` to satisfy `std::ranges::viewable_range` so that it can be used with `std::views::*` functionalities.
+But, we need the storage to be static.
+So we can only use the heap or user provided storage to make the classes safe to use.

-The wrapper types are:

-- `Range`: stores a pointer to the wrapped type with `next()` member function,
-- `RangeFn`: stores a pointer to the wrapped type with `operator()`,
-- `OwnedRange`: owns the instance of the type with `next()` member function, and
-- `OwnedRangeFn`: owns the instance of the type with operator().

-You can of course construct the wrapper types yourself but using the helper functions is preferable.

 ## Example